jiko/stopabadcure/_posts/2013-10-30-Sales-tax-plan-affords-too-little-accountability-says-KC-Business-Journal.md

 Even voters in favor of the establishment of a Jackson County Institute for Translational Medicine owe it to themselves to give more than  a cursory review to the 20-year investment proposal.
 After engaging in this process as an editorial board, we believe the present tax proposal suffers from a lack of detail, insufficient public discussion and too little accountability to taxpayers.

+**

 Now, that is an outstanding editorial, isn't it?

 I love the emphasis on the lack of public accountability; the proponents' rush to get the measure on the ballot; and the logic of leaving extremely risky and costly research to private investors.

 In addition, urging voters to "give more than a cursory review to the 20-year investment proposal" is right on the money.

-Shamefully, that is exactly what the Civic Council of Greater Kansas City -- the wealthy, elite group of business leaders behind this unholy proposal -- DO NOT want voters to do.
+Shamefully, that is exactly what the **Civic Council of Greater Kansas City** -- the wealthy, elite group of business leaders behind this unholy proposal -- DO NOT want voters to do.

 No, no!
-Don't examine this too closely because if you do, you just might see gigantic holes in the proposal.
+Don't examine this too closely because if you do, you just might see the gaping holes in the proposal.

-They just want voters to watch their heart-tugging TV ads and go out and vote on emotions only.
+The Civic Council just wants voters to watch their heart-tugging TV ads and go out and vote on emotions only.

-Well, too bad, Civic Council; the voters are onto you.
-They're pissed, and they're going to blow you away on Tuesday.
+_Well, Civic Council, the voters are onto you.
+They're pissed, and they're going to blow you away on Tuesday._